 Benefit from paid workers keeping product and price database up to date.
 Or take part in price information crowdsourcing to get to know best bargains from different retailers earlier than others.

 Kitsain tells where to buy that special trendy product your friends are praising so much.

-Reach the Planet Saver status, by updating info about discount prices for products, which's BBDs are approaching.
+Reach the Planet Saver status, by updating info about discount prices for products, which's BBDs/used by dates are approaching.